Siegallab/epicQTL/README.md

 Please see READ.ME in the `Sequencing` folder for execution code.

 ### Bulk Segregant Analysis
+Files for analyzing output tables for epicQTL are found in the `BSA_Analysis` folder, with folders for Input and Output data.
 All analysis is done using the `CuPAPER_1byRep_Process.Rmd` file, which utilizes the cybrBSA (https://github.com/cbuzby/cybrBSA) package.
 Please download this package from github to use.
 Analysis scripts for output table data can all be found in `CuPAPER_1byRep_Process.Rmd`.
 Additional examples (and a sample dataset) can be found in the documentation for cybrBSA.

 ### Visualization
-Scripts for each figure of the manuscript are included in the visualizations `CuPAPER_Figures.Rmd`.
+Scripts for each figure of the manuscript are included in the visualizations `CuPAPER_Figures.Rmd` within the `BSA_Analysis` folder.